rbgadotti/Mailed/README.md

 # Mailed
-A example of a wordpress plugin to manage newsletter lists following the standards of the Plugin Developer Handbook
+An example of a wordpress plugin to manage newsletter lists following the standards of the Plugin Developer Handbook

 # What I Learned
 * Develop Wordpress plugins